rdugue/Shifty_aws/README.md

 # Shifty Serverless
-Back-end for Shifty apps as AWS Lambda microservices, packaged and deployed with Cloudformation.
+Back-end for Shifty apps written as Python 3.6 AWS Lambda microservices, packaged and deployed with Cloudformation.